qfpl/applied-fp-course/src/Level04/README.md

 For the sake of simplicity, any configuration requirements will be hardcoded in ``Level04/Conf.hs`` for now.
 We will return to that in a future level.

-NB: The PostgreSQL example module is in ``src/Level04/DB/PostgreSQL.hs``.

 # Useful Typeclasses

 ## [Contravariant](http://hackage.haskell.org/package/contravariant/docs/Data-Functor-Contravariant.html)